Skip to main content

 Proficiency profiles

 Users should be able to change this at any time with a control such as Talk to me as: Beginner / Intermediate / Advanced / Expert.
 The agent should not silently change someone’s level based on writing style.
 Akua should remember the user’s default per workspace.
-A session can override it for a single conversation, and the session should show where the active style came from: user default, session override, agent default, or system default.
+A session can override it for a single conversation, and the active style is stored on the session.
 The profile changes presentation, not reasoning quality.
 The agent should still inspect the same logs, events, repository change requests, resources, and evidence.
 Beginner mode should put the plain-language summary first, while keeping technical details available.
 Expert mode should surface the technical detail immediately.

 Same issue, different language